alexcasalboni/ssm-cache-python/README.md

 ## Complex invalidation based on "signals"

-You may want to explicitly refresh the parameter cache when you believe the cached value expired:
+You may want to explicitly refresh the parameter cache when you believe the cached value expired.

+In the example below, we refresh the parameter value when an `InvalidCredentials` exception is detected (see the [decorator utility](#decorator-utility) for a simpler version!).

 ```python
 from ssm_cache import SSMParameter